knoriy/CLARA/README.md

 tensorboard dev upload --logdir lightning_logs --verbose 0
 ```

-## Imports
+## Install CLASP via pip

+Note: This has not been fully tested.
+If you find any issue please open an issue, with code to replicate the problem.

-This clasp is setup as a package which means you can now easily import any file into any other file like so:
+This CLASP is setup as a package which means you can now easily import any file into any other file, like so:

 ```python
 from clasp.datamodules import WebdatasetDataModule